isomerpages/mlaw-ccpit/_speakers-and-moderators/0-opening-ceremony.md

     <p>
     <b class="speaker-name">Dr KE Liangdong </b><br>
     <b>Member of the Leading CPC Members Group; Vice Chairman of CCPIT </b><br> <br>
-    Dr. KE Liangdong holds a PhD degree in Criminal Law from Wuhan University Law School.
+    Dr KE Liangdong holds a PhD degree in Criminal Law from Wuhan University Law School.
 Having worked successively as Deputy Director, Director of Department of Legal Affairs of the Ministry of Public Security of the People’s Republic of China, followed by Deputy Director General, Director General of Bureau of Legal Affairs of the Ministry of Public Security of the People’s Republic of China, in March 2018, KE was appointed as Deputy Secretary General of the Standing Committee of the 13th National People’s Congress and member of the Leading Party Members' Group.
-Dr. KE Liangdong has been a member of the Leading CPC Members Group and Vice Chairman of the CCPIT since January 2020.
+Dr KE Liangdong has been a member of the Leading CPC Members Group and Vice Chairman of the CCPIT since January 2020.
     </p>
     </div>
   </div>
   </div>
   <hr>

-## Speakers
+## Speeches by Leaders

 <div class="sgds-container">
   <div class="row is-desktop">